1. What are inverted sentences?

-An inverted sentence is a sentence where the usual word order (subject + verb + object) is reversed such that the verb is placed before the subject and the object.
-It is often used for emphasis, formality, or stylistic effect.
+Inverted sentences are grammatical structures where the word order (subject + verb + object) is reversed such that the verb is placed before the subject and the object.
+They are used for emphasis, formality, or stylistic effect.
 An inversion is common in questions, conditional sentences, and after certain adverbs or phrases.

 2. Types of inverted sentences